Tw1ddle/MarkovNameGenerator/README.md

 * Dozens of preset training datasets.
 * Configurable corpus, order and prior model parameter settings.
 * Filter results by length, start, end and content.
-* Sort by Damarau-Levenshtein distance to order your results by similarity.
+* Sort by Damerau-Levenshtein distance to list your results by similarity.

 ## Usage ##